DellonCollins/k8s-mongodb-sts/README.md

 ## Installation

--Install minikube
+- Install minikube
--Download the project
+- Download the project
--Run ./deploy.sh to start the cluster
+- Run ./deploy.sh to start the cluster